-In this article, we will introduce you, the list of most frequently used Linux commands with their examples for easy learning.
+In this article, we will introduce you, a list of the most frequently used Linux commands with their examples for easy learning.
+Linux commands are also known as shell, terminal, console, command prompts, and many others.
 So join us to learn A to Z Linux commands overview with examples.

 First, you can find the actual description of each Linux command on their manual page which you can access like this: